-One very interesting finding that informs the PSIP protocol is that not all psychedelic medicines are equally effective at processing dissociation.
+One fascinating finding that informs the PSIP protocol is that not all psychedelic medicines are equally effective at processing dissociation.
 We don't know why this is the case.
-Different medicines combined with psychotherapy have different responses to this defensive phenomenon.
+Different medications combined with psychotherapy have different responses to this defensive phenomenon.
 Psilocybin, for example, is not an ideal substance for resolving dissociation.
-Through our own observations at our Amsterdam program along with interviewing other researchers and clinicians who work with psilocybin, we discovered there is a minority of people who are non-responders to this medicine (or mescaline or ayahuasca for that matter).
+Through observations at our Amsterdam program and interviewing other researchers and clinicians who work with psilocybin, we discovered a minority of non-responders to this medicine (or mescaline and ayahuasca for that matter).
 For these non-responders, regardless of dose, psilocybin will provide prosaic images of water, flowers, some visual distortion perhaps, but nothing involving the client personally or connecting to their therapeutic process.
-This requires more investigation but our best theory so far is that psilocybin is a more advanced psychedelic and its action is more susceptible to being shut down by dissociation.
+This requires more investigation, but our best theory so far is that psilocybin is a more advanced psychedelic, and its action is more susceptible to being shut down by dissociation.
 Put in psychotherapeutic terms, the level of transformation psilocybin asks of the client is more profound than what the client is capable of if their nervous system is heavily compromised by dissociation.
-The medicine seems to simply pass over a person with this structure.
+Psilocybin seems to simply pass over a person with this structure.
 We see this in individual psychotherapy settings as well as in group ceremonial settings.

-In contrast, MDMA and cannabis which do not act as potently on the 2A serotonin receptor are much more effective at processing dissociation.
-Again, not inherently but with an appropriate therapeutic focusing of the session, they can dissolve the dissociative defense.
-Cannabis in particular, more so than any medicine we have seen when combined with selective inhibition, changes its nature from a calming, symptom management experience to an excavating, nervous system response inducing medicine.
-People begin to feel and have active defensive responses to events that under any other circumstance would generate State-4 dissociative symptoms.
-The rapid clearing of psychological numbing is a remarkable therapeutic opportunity requiring significant therapeutic engagement since it is fundamentally destabilizing.
+In contrast, MDMA and cannabis, which do not act as potently on the 2A serotonin receptor, are much more effective at processing dissociation.
+Again, not inherently, but with an appropriate therapeutic focusing of the session, they can dissolve the dissociative defense.
+Cannabis, in particular, more so than any medicine we have seen when combined with selective inhibition, changes its nature from a calming, symptom management experience to an excavating, nervous system response inducing treatment.
+People begin to feel and have active defensive reactions to events that, under any other circumstance, would generate State-4 dissociative symptoms.
+The rapid clearing of psychological numbing is a remarkable therapeutic opportunity requiring significant therapeutic engagement since fundamentally destabilizing.
 It can also be a potential pitfall for the same reasons.
-Gaining conscious access to material that was previously hidden will be destabilizing and require varying levels of support outside of the session.
+Gaining conscious access to previously hidden material will be destabilizing and require varying levels of support outside of the session.
 In either case, cannabis is a fast track involving the emergence of powerful and frequently difficult sensations, imagery, emotions, and significant ANS processing with very little capacity for executive functioning or insight.
-We speculate that cannabis is such a thorough interrupter of executive control that any voluntary management capacity that might normally arise during a psychotherapy session is effectively disabled.
-Needless to say, therapeutic guidance is essential when cannabis is being used in this capacity.
+We speculate that cannabis is such a thorough interrupter of executive control that any voluntary management capacity that might typically arise during a psychotherapy session is effectively disabled.
+Therapeutic guidance is essential when cannabis is being used in this capacity.

 We realize this description of cannabis is quite alien to most people familiar with this plant.
-As we noted earlier, it changes its nature drastically depending on context.
+As we noted earlier, it changes its nature drastically depending on the context.
 We see this excavating property arise most clearly when the autonomic processing channel has been established in a person's system.
-Based on these findings, the protocol that we've incorporated into working with psilocybin at PSI Amsterdam is to conduct three cannabis assisted SI sessions over two days as preparation for all of our clients prior to the introduction of psilocybin.
+Based on these findings, the protocol that we've incorporated into working with psilocybin at PSI Amsterdam is to conduct three cannabis assisted SI sessions over two days as preparation for all of our clients prior to introducing psilocybin.
 This practice primes clients, regardless of whether they naturally would respond well to psilocybin or if they are non-responders, to make better use of the psilocybin when it is introduced on the third day.

-8. Interactional Component
+Interactional Component